 So how does a case like this end?
 Tough to know.
 If charges are actually filed, Naomi Israel may want to take this case all the way to trial.
 She may not be worried about the conviction so much; she may want to test the law and try to vindicate her First Amendment rights.
 It all depends on her appetite for risk.

-If you or a loved one needs legal help during or after the COVID-19 coronavirus crisis and wishes to speak with an experienced criminal defense attorney, you can contact me at (323) 633-3423 or via the secure contact form on this page for a free and confidential consultation.
+If you or a loved one needs legal help during or after the COVID-19 coronavirus crisis and wishes to speak with an experienced criminal defense attorney, you can contact me at (323) 633-3423 or via the secure contact form on this page for a confidential consultation.